codeprintsdev/analyzer/README.md

-# codeprints client
+# codeprints analyzer

-A command-line client which analyzes local/private git repositories
+A command-line tool which analyzes local/private git repositories
 and generates a data file for [codeprints.dev](https://codeprints.dev/).

 ## Why?